Rectilinear Link Diameter and Radius in a Rectilinear Polygonal Domain: Graph of Oriented Distances

 In other words, vertices of \( \orgr(P) \) correspond to rectangles of the horizontal and the vertical decompositions of \( P \).
 We add an edge between two vertices if and only if the corresponding rectangles properly intersect.
 Note that this graph is bipartite, and has $O(n)$ vertices.
 From now on, we make a slight abuse of notation and identify a rectangle with its corresponding vertex (thus, we talk about the neighbors of a rectangle $i \in \hdec(P)$ in $\orgr(P)$, for example).

-The name \emph{Graph of Oriented Distances} is easily explained: consider a rectilinear path $\pi$ between two points in $P$.
+The name \emph{Graph of Oriented Distances} is explained as follows (see also the paragraph after Lemma~\ref{lem:lpq}).
+Consider a rectilinear path $\pi$ between two points in $P$.
 Each horizontal edge of $\pi$ is contained in a rectangle of $\hdec(P)$ and each vertical edge is contained in a rectangle of $\vdec(P)$.
 A bend in the path takes place in the intersection of the rectangles containing the two adjacent edges and corresponds to an edge of $\orgr(P)$.
-So every rectilinear path $\pi$ has a corresponding path $\pi'$ in $\orgr(P)$ (and {\em vice versa}).
+So every rectilinear path $\pi$ has a corresponding walk $\pi'$ in $\orgr(P)$ (and {\em vice versa}).
 Moreover, each bend of $\pi$ is associated with an edge of $\pi'$.

 \begin{definition}[Oriented distance] Given a rectilinear polygonal domain \( P \), let \( i \) and \( j \) be two vertices of \( \orgr(P) \), let \( \ordist(i,j)\) to be the length of the shortest path between $i$ and $j$ in graph \( \orgr(P) \) plus one.
 We also define \( \ordist(i,i) = 1\). \end{definition} The reason why we add the extra unit is to make sure that the link distance and the oriented distance match (see Lemma~\ref{lem:lpq} below).
 We first list some useful properties of the oriented distance, which directly follow from the definition.
 Then we show the relationship between the oriented distance $\ordist(\cdot,\cdot)$ in $\orgr(P)$ and the link distance $\rld(\cdot,\cdot)$ in $P$.